Dark Line on Nail: Harmless Streak or Cancer Warning Sign?

 When to Consult a Dermatologist

 Anyone with a new dark streak appearing after age 40 should seek evaluation.
 Single streaks on a single digit are more concerning than multiple streaks on multiple nails.
 Streaks that appear suddenly without trauma, change in appearance, or cause nail distortion require prompt attention.
 People with a personal or family history of melanoma should have any nail changes evaluated immediately.
-If you are unsure whether your skin spot or nail change needs attention, a quick assessment can help clarify next steps.
+If you are unsure whether your nail change needs attention, our AI doctor can help assess your symptoms around the clock.

 Diagnostic Procedures and Treatment Options